Griflongtin/think-with-google/README.md

 * Open up terminal and type in: cd ~
 * Then type in: cd Desktop
-* Then type in: git clone: https://github.com/Griflongtin/Office-365.git
+* Then type in: git clone: https://github.com/Griflongtin/think-with-google
 * Then go to your Desktop and find the new file called Office-365, Open it.
 * Then just open the index.html file.

-* Or just click this link: https://griflongtin.github.io/Office-365

 ## Known Bugs